zenefits/ui-demo/components/layout/src/product-nav-container/ProductNavContainer.md

-A container for the **product nav bar**, makes product nav fixed.
-Usually being used together with ProductPageContainer component.
+A container providing a fixed layout for product navigation links.

 #### Usage

-- Should be wrapping NavBar component at the top level of an app,
+- Should wrap the NavBar component at the top level of an app
 - Should be placed after TopNavBar and before ProductPageContainer

 #### Examples